mengbinhao/jack-note/docs/english/NPR.md

   > It looks like that curve has gone over the peak

 - 2020.4.18
-  - shrink v | shrinkage n
+  - shrink v | shrinkage n | contraction n
   - degree n
   - amount n/vi
   - drop n/v